xen-troops/moulin/docs/rouge.rst

 :code:`filled` is optional, with only `zeroes` value allowed for now.
 This option may be used if you need the block to be filled with zeroes.
 For example, this is used for some Android partitions, like 'rpmbemul'.
-Use this option only if you really need to.
-Otherwise you will needlessly increase size and upload time of an image.
+You can use this option only if absolutely necessary.
+Otherwise, you will needlessly increase the size and upload time of an image.

 .. _rouge-raw-image-block:

 Raw Image Block
 ^^^^^^^^^^^^^^^

-Purpose of this block type is to include any binary data from other file.
-For example, if your build system creates `.ext4` image with root file system, you can use this block to place that image into GPT partition (which is described below).
+The purpose of this block type is to include any binary data from another file.
+For example, if your build system creates a `.ext4` image with the root file system, you can use this block to place that image into a GPT partition (which is described below).

 .. code-block:: yaml